davebarfoot/DRBCircularSlider/README.md

 # DRBCircularSlider

 BEWARE: This is me learning/experimenting with SwiftUI and Swift at the same time.
-I fully expect to have to refactor this code as I realise the mistakes I've made.
+I fully expect to have to refactor this code as I realize the mistakes I've made.

 It's fairly rough and ready at the moment and I'm actively fiddling with it

 ## Some basic info

 * It treats 0 degrees as top center of the circle
-* By default, the vaule returned is 0.0-359.9.
+* By default, the value returned is 0.0-359.9.
 * Start angle and end angle are specified by absolute degree angles
 * You can specify the size of the control.
 A single value used for both width and height
 * You can specify the stroke width for the indicator track